UPS-API/UPS-SDKs/README.md

 UPS provides a SDK that helps in creating and refreshing OAuth tokens required when consuming [UPS APIs](https://developer.ups.com/catalog).

 ### Available SDKs
 - OAuth Token using **Client Credentials** - This allows the client to directly authorize itself using its client ID and secret.
-[Get the code!](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.AuthCode.Sdk)
+[Get the code!](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.ClientCredentials.Sdk)
 - OAuth Token using an **Authorization Code flow** - This involves obtaining an authorization code from UPS authorization server, which is then exchanged for an access token.
+[Get the code!](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.AuthCode.Sdk)

 ### Prerequisites
 Before you can utilize UPS OAuth APIs SDK, you must obtain the following: